Alex Monk BA (Hons), MA, HCPC (Accred.)

 I have written several articles on anxiety, politics and creative art therapies published on Counselling Directory, Private Psychiatry and Psychereg.com.
 Please feel free to read these as this will perhaps give you a further sense of how I work in therapy and its potential benefits to you.

-I also work as an Associate Psychotherapist for Private Psychiatry LLP based in Kent, Surrey and London.
+I also work as an Associate Psychotherapist for Private Psychiatry LLP based in Kent, Surrey and London and work as a clinical supervisor at Asthma UK.

 Maps & Directions